MDAnalysis/MDAnalysis.github.io/_posts/2018-08-30-on-the-fly-transformations.md

 ```

-    NGLWidget(count=11)

-As you can see, the atoms in the `u` Universe have been shift up by 20 angstroms.
+As you can see, the atoms in the `u` Universe have been shifted up by 20 angstroms.

 The transformations can accept arguments.
 Let's modify `up_by_2` so that only the peptide is translated
 in the z coordinate: